jvde-github/AIS-catcher/README.md

 AIS-catcher -r test_288.raw -s 288000 -v
 ```

+### Input from FM discriminator
-We can run AIS-cactcher on a RAW audio file as in this [tutorial](https://github.com/freerange/ais-on-sdr/wiki/Testing-GNU-AIS):
+We can run AIS-catcher on a RAW audio file as in this [tutorial](https://github.com/freerange/ais-on-sdr/wiki/Testing-GNU-AIS):
 ```console
 wget "https://github.com/freerange/ais-on-sdr/wiki/example-data/helsinki-210-messages.raw"
 AIS-catcher  -m 3 -v -s 48000 -r cs16 helsinki-210-messages.raw
 ```
-AIS-catcher on this file should extract roughly ``360`` AIVDM lines.
+On this file we should extract roughly ``360`` AIVDM lines.
 Notice that with switch ```-m 3``` on the command line AIS-catcher runs a decoding model that assumes the input is the output of an FM discriminator.
 In this case the program is similar to the following usage of GNUAIS:
 ```console
 gnuais -l helsinki-210-messages.raw
 ```